Updated on: 2/26/2019

 If a person is involved in a collision with a logging truck or other type of commercial vehicle, it is imperative that they collect all pertinent information about the logging company, the driver involved in the collision, and the insurance policy that covers the vehicle involved.

-Because these claims are often complex and difficult to pursue, it may be in a victim’s best interests to consult with a personal injury attorney who has experience in handling cases involving logging trucks and other types of commercial vehicles.
+Because these claims are often complex and difficult to pursue, it may be in a victim’s best interests to consult with a logging truck accident attorney who has experience in handling cases involving logging trucks and other types of commercial vehicles.